hugoponthieu/cadavera-clean/README.md

 # Cadavera

 This documentation has been written to be followed with eyes closed (almost).
 Try to not move any file in order to not corrupt the installation.
 This documentation should work for almost all linux distros.
-All actions in this documentation do NOT require to be logged as root.
+The setup requires to have root privileges.

 This application has been created by Hugo PONTHIEU, Sarah THEOULLE and Thomas BROINE